-Within 'World of Warcraft', you also have Horde vs Alliance.
+Within WoW, you also have Horde vs Alliance.
 A major source of contention that causes a broken base.
 That's right, just like the factions in game, the fandoms are at war with each other.
-While most players do have characters on both sides (like the class debates above) they all have one clear favorite, and there are many flame wars over which is better (from meta-game perspective all the way down to who has the better war machine in lore), which Blizzard favors in terms of buffs or for story focus, etc. Fans of lore also see a similar rivalry between people who prefer "war" between the two factions and a "peace" between the two factions.
+While most players do have characters on both sides (like the class debates) they all have one clear favorite, and there are many flame wars over which is better (from meta-game perspective all the way down to who has the better war machine in lore), which Blizzard favors in terms of buffs or for story focus, etc. Fans of lore also see a similar rivalry between people who prefer "war" between the two factions and a "peace" between the two factions.

 EVE Online players tend to stay away from the fracas for some reason, oddly enough for an MMORPG that has been demonstrated to be Serious Business — probably due to a different gameplay emphasis.

 Star Trek Online might be the first to start some friction, even though it seems like the two games will have absolutely nothing in common besides starship combat in space online, that never stopped anyone.

 WoW versus Rift: Either Rift is a half-assed WoW knockoff that is on the verge of disappearing into obscurity... or it did WoW one better, and the only reason WoW still has fans is because some people have no taste.
 There's very little middle ground.